-6 The data source for this information was gathered from the CPS system that derives the information from UCPath.
+&lt;sup>6 The data source for this information was gathered from the CPS system that derives the information from UCPath.
 UCPath contains limited historical employee data.
 Therefore, for years of service eight years may be slightly understated.

 Figure 4.
-UC workforce headcount by location, October 2018
+UCOP represents .84% of overall UC workforce as seen in the headcount by location, October 2018

-Of the overall staff, UCOP's professional and support staff (PSS) segment is the most diverse whereas management and senior positions are less diverse as demonstrated in Figure 5.
+Of the overall staff, UCOP's professional and support staff (PSS) segment is the most diverse and the management and senior professionals segments are less diverse, as demonstrated in Figure 5.
 For more detailed information about UCOP's diversity refer to subsequent Figures 5A and 5B.